michaelkc/michaelkc.github.io/_posts/2025-02-10-interesting-stuff-i-found.markdown

 Not sure I have the capacity to investigate alternatives, but I would like to find time for the [JetBrains HTMX series for ASP.NET Core Developers](https://www.jetbrains.com/guide/dotnet/tutorials/htmx-aspnetcore/) and perhaps spike a bit on [Hydro](https://usehydro.dev/) (which tickles my [Turbo/Hotwire](https://hotwired.dev/) envy)

+EDIT 2025-02-24 Did a little [Hydro spike](https://github.com/michaelkc/hydro-passwords), ended up battling more than i liked with TailwindCSS (which is new to me, been using MudBlazor material and Bootstrap mostly) but Hydro itself performed well.
+I also like the technique used by Hydro sample I based my work on, where they do dev-only work (here: do Tailwind CSS transform in the background) via an IHostedService.

 Or I could just bite the bullet and invest in TypeScript/Angular, which is widely used at work...

 ### Can You Measure a Technology Team's Efficiency?